How we work

 Our organic training programme covers multiple aspects of agronomic interventions with a focus on good agricultural practices, organisation of farmer collectives and biodiversity.
-Click here to read a case study [link to C&A case study.
+Click here to read a case study.

 We are an implementation partner for Better Cotton Initiative (BCI) enabling farmer training and working to grow Better Cotton in India and China for multiple brand partners.

 We have trained over 52,000 farmers producing over 366,000 MT of BCI lint cotton.

 3. Thriving lives and livelihoods

 Societal transformation for farmers and the communities connected to cotton farming through extended training focusing on decent work, gender equality, business skills, economic growth and human rights.